PAN001/All-CNN/task1.md

 ## Global Average Pooling
 Conventional convolutional neural networks perform convolution in the lower layers of the network.
 For classification, the feature maps of the last convolutional layer are vectorized and fed into fully connected layers followed by a softmax logistic regression layer.
 This structure bridges the convolutional structure with traditional neural network classifiers.
 It treats the convolutional layers as feature extractors, and the resulting feature is classified in a traditional way.

-However, the fully connected layers are prone to overfitting, thus hampering the generalization ability of the overall network.
+However, the fully connected layers are prone to over-fitting, thus hampering the generalization ability of the overall network.

 The paper [3] proposed a global average pooling to replace the traditional fully connected layers in CNN.
 The idea is to generate one feature map for each corresponding category of the classification task in the last mlpconv layer.
 ![Global Average Pooling](https://github.com/PAN001/Strided-CNN/blob/master/gap.png?raw=true "Global Average Pooling")